sayali0512/manual-migration/moodle-manual-migration.md

 - Import data to Azure cloud

 ### Option 1: Migrating Moodle with Azure ARM Templates
 * Moodle can be installed in two ways.
-* Moodle installation on Azure with 4 predefined templates.
+    - Moodle installation on Azure with 4 predefined templates.
-* Fully Configurable deployment provides various options to select with when the requirement does not match with the predefined ARM templates.
+    - Fully Configurable deployment provides various options to select with when the requirement does not match with the predefined ARM templates.
 [Click here](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FMoodle%2Fmaster%2Fazuredeploy.json)
-* First choice is a GitHub repository with 4 predefined options such as Minimal, Short-to-Mid, Large, Maximal.
-[Click here](https://github.com/Azure/moodle)
+* The 4 predefined templates options such as Minimal, Short-to-Mid, Large, Maximal are available on [GitHub repository](https://github.com/Azure/moodle).
     - Minimal: This deployment will use NFS, MySQL, and smaller auto scale web frontend VM sku (1 core) that will give faster deployment time (less than 30 minutes) and requires only 2 VM cores currently that will fit even in a free trial Azure subscription.
     - Small to Mid: Supporting up to 1000 concurrent users.
 This deployment will use NFS (no high availability) and MySQL (8 vCores), without other options like elastic search or Redis cache.
     - Large (high availability): Supporting more than 2000 concurrent users.
 This deployment will use Azure Files, MySQL (16 vCores) and Redis cache, without other options like elastic search.